RedisLabs/redislabs-docs/content/rs/administering/database-operations/causal-consistency-crdb.md

 weight: $weight
 alwaysopen: false
 ---
-[When enabling Causal Consistency in CRDBs, the order of operations on a specific key will be maintained across all CRDB instances.]{style="font-weight: 400;"}
+When enabling Causal Consistency in CRDBs, the order of operations on a specific key will be maintained across all CRDB instances.

 [For instance, if operations A and B were applied on the same key, and B was performed after the effect of A was observed by the CRDB Instance